In conversation with More

 More: If you were given a few more centuries, what would you do differently this time around?

-More: You should chime Enough from decades ago on Its rotary phone and ask if you can have a bit more time or if you’ve had enough.
-But keep in mind, It might not pick up as It will be busy standing in line for hours to obtain a stale loaf of bread to feed the neighborhood families hiding in shelters from shellings.
+More: You should call Enough from decades ago on Its rotary phone and ask if you can have a bit more time.
+But keep in mind, It might not pick up, as It will likely be busy standing in line for hours to obtain a stale loaf of bread to feed the neighborhood families hiding in shelters from the shelling.

 Gregory: Hm.